The I in Team

 "The I in Team" is the 13th episode of season 4 of the television show Buffy the Vampire Slayer.
+The episode aired on The WB on February 8, 2000.

+Professor Maggie Walsh tries to kill Buffy; Willow and Tara grow closer.
+The Scooby Gang help Spike when he is pursued by the Initiative.

 Plot

 Willow, Anya, and Xander are playing three-handed poker since Buffy is elsewhere.
-They question the intentions of the Initiative.
-In a field test against the commandos, Buffy impresses Professor Walsh.
-The next day in the cafeteria, Buffy gushes about her performance to Willow.
-Willow invites Buffy to meet with the Scooby Gang at the Bronze that night.
-Willow obviously misses Buffy, who has been rather busy of late.
+They wonder about the intentions of the ultra-secretive Initiative.
+In a field test against the commandos, Buffy impresses Professor Walsh with her physical prowess and innate martial instincts.
+The next day in the university cafeteria, Buffy gushes about her performance to Willow.
+Willow urges an exclusive meeting with the Scooby Gang at the Bronze that night to reinvigorate their core camaraderie.

-Giles visits Spike at his new crypt to pay the $300 he owes Spike for undoing his demon spell.
-Spike makes it clear that he will not help them again and wants nothing to do with the Scoobies.
+Giles visits Spike at his new crypt to pay the $300 he owes Spike for undoing a spell that turned him into a demon.
+Spike makes it clear that he will not help them again and wants nothing more to do with the Scoobies.
 Riley takes Buffy into the Initiative, where Walsh gives her a tour of the impressive facility and makes her a member of the team.
 However, a slip from Buffy indicating her prior knowledge of the Initiative's behavior modification research (viz.
 Spike's chip) does not go unnoticed.
-Tara tries to give a crystal to Willow, a family heirloom, but Willow refuses to accept the powerful magical implement.
-Tara invites Willow to try some spells with the crystal that night.
+Tara tries to give a powerful magical crystal to Willow, a family heirloom, but Willow thinks it is too large a gift.
+She suggests that they do try some spells with the crystal, though, and Tara suggests that night.
 Willow reluctantly declines due to her plans with the Scoobies.
-Walsh enters Room 314 in the secure lab area to check up on her special project: a part-demon, part-human, part robot creature named Adam.
+Walsh enters Room 314 in the secure lab area to check up on her special project: a part-demon, part-human, part-robot creature named Adam.

 Buffy is an hour late meeting her friends at the Bronze, and when she does show, she brings Riley and the team.
-Buffy reveals that she is now working with the Initiative.
-Willow questions how much trust Buffy should put in the organization.
-After Buffy rushes off with the team, Willow, feeling abandoned, goes to Tara's dorm room after all.
-Buffy and the commandos deploy in two teams in search of a Polgara demon.
-They are instructed to keep the demon's arms, which contain vicious spears, intact.
+Willow questions how much trust Buffy should put in the Initiative.
+When Buffy interrupts the special party to rush off on assignment with the team, Willow, feeling abandoned, goes to Tara's dorm room after all.
+Professor Walsh instructs Buffy and the commandos to deploy in two teams in search of a Polgara demon.
+They are to keep the demon's arms, which contain vicious retracting spears, intact.